cameron5906/buddy-cli/README.md

 #### Abilities

 Want to go even further than your own shell's capabilities?
-Well, Buddy is quite capable of performing more specialized tasks.
+Well, Buddy is quite capable of performing more specialized tasks through a modular ability system.
+Abilities expand Buddy's toolset by enabling special prompt flows, including ones that use external tools to get the work done.

 - **🌍 Browsing:** Enable Buddy to utilize Chrome to search the web and interact with webpages for research tasks.
 - **🚧🔬 Analysis:** Give Buddy the ability to read and understand spreadsheets, PDFs, and images.